All You Need To Know About Composting & How To Make Yours

 However, there are some materials that you should avoid composting, such as:

-1. Meat and Dairy Products: These can attract pests and create unpleasant odors.
+1. Meat and Dairy Products: These can attract pests and create unpleasant odours.

 2. Oily or Greasy Foods: Cooking oil, fatty foods, and greasy food scraps should be avoided.